ankamsarav/node-rest-template/README.md

 ```
 - `npm install` will install the required node libraries under `node_modules`.
 - `gulp serve` will start the application.
 It is designed for an efficient development process.
 As you make changes to the code, the application will restart to reflect the changes immediately.
+- `npm start` is a quick way to start the application in non-development mode.

-To verify that the application is working correctly, point your browser to [http://localhost:8080/account](http://localhost:8080/account) - you should see a response with account information in JSON format.
+To verify that the application is working correctly, point your browser to [http://localhost:8080/accounts](http://localhost:8080/accounts) - you should see a response with a list of accounts in JSON format.

 When you deploy the application to a production environment, run the following command to start it without using gulp:

-    $ npm start
+    $ node server/server.js | bunyan -o short

 A better way to run the application in production is to start it using forever.
 This will automatically restart the application in case of a failure:

-    $ forever start server/server.js
+    $ forever start server/server.js | bunyan -o short

 - To debug the application use node-debug (start node-debug on port 9090 because the application itself uses the default port 8080)

-    $ node-debug --web-port 9090 server/server.js
+    $ node-debug --web-port 9090 server/server.js | bunyan -o short

 ## Folder Structure